slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"Solitude is for me a fount of healing which makes my life worth living.
 Talking is often a torment for me, and I need many days of silence to recover from teh futility of words."
 -- Carl Jung*
+> *"Don't be seduced into thinking that that which does not make a profit is without value."
+-- Arthur Miller*

 - create a life you don't need a vacation from
 - never before has a generation so diligently recorded themselves accomplishing so little.